Plan for New Trading Pit Triggers Feud in U.S. Options Market

 ADVERTISEMENT

 Backers of the company's proposal say it will boost competition among exchanges.
-Some also say it's Box's right to try to build market share in the fiercely competitive options landscape, where a select group of exchanges like the NYSE, Nasdaq and Chicago Board Options Exchange run the existing floors.
+Some also say it is Box's right to try to build market share in the fiercely competitive options landscape, where a select group of exchanges like the NYSE, Nasdaq and Chicago Board Options Exchange run the existing floors.

 But Box's efforts have rankled some U.S. options traders, who are already dealing with a labyrinthine market structure.
 A new open outcry pit would push market makers to staff the new floor and incur higher costs, said Peter Maragos, chief executive of Dash Financial Technologies, a broker dealer and technology provider.